 Think outside the schoolbox.
 See the grammar grapevine.

 We never memorize.
 We try to see things for ourselves.
 Schoolbook authors put things in words own ways.
 We always think how we can view and express the study content independently.

 We can map tense Aspects.
 See why think about space.

-We can prepare sample test questions.
+We make cursory notes.
+A verb or two, and from time to time only — we see if we ‘get ourselves’ returning to our notes after a while.
+We also can come up with sample test questions.
 For example, we learn about the Constitution.
 The question — First? — could do for the Article and the Amendment.
 The question — Representative? — might cover the Senate with regard to representative functions.
 I mean, we make our questions open-ended.
 It can be anyway a pleasant surprise only, if we discover that real tests are not as detailed. ;)

 Herbs are not bad, however.
 Chamomile, melisa, mint.
 They don’t put to sleep, unless in amounts definitely bigger than a cup or two.
 We could feel like our entire futures depend on the exams; herbs help keep calm and cool.

 We remember always to have some sleep.
 Good luck (!)